MPIA Records Request

 There are many options available to you for accessing public safety data online.

-Did you know that you can search for your information at no cost and at your convenience?
+Did you know that you can search for your information at no cost or convenience?

 Data Montgomery